styled-system/styled-system/docs/theme-specification.md

 ### Element Variants

 Styled System includes the ability to define style object variants for particular element types.
-For example, button variants can be defined with the `button` key, which a Button component can then switch between on a per-instance basis.
+For example, button variants can be defined with the `buttons` key, which a Button component can then switch between on a per-instance basis.

 ```js
 // example button variants